 However, it’s essential to remember that if the buyer decides not to purchase the unit at the end of the lease term, the owner will walk away with the extra cash.

-Rent-to-own can make sense for sellers of condos, houses, pied-a-terre, or even co-ops with lenient coop financial requirements if they can’t find anyone else to sellcondo in manhattan to.
+Rent-to-own can make sense for condos, houses, pied-a-terre sellers, or even co-ops with lenient coop financial requirements if they can’t find anyone else to sell to.
 It makes sense if this is the only deal, and they aren’t rushing to sell.

-The seller benefits from earning higher than market rate rent, i.e., higher rent.
-On top of it, their seller owns an option premium and can keep the cash if the tenant doesn’t exercise the buy option or defaults on the purchase contract.
+The seller benefits from earning higher rent than the market rate.
+In addition, the seller owns an option premium and can keep the cash if the tenant doesn’t exercise the buy option or defaults on the purchase contract.

 In other words, the seller will get paid above market for renting their apartment.
 This remains true even if the tenant doesn’t purchase the property at the end of the lease term.